A Survey of Generative Categories and Techniques in Multimodal Generative Models: Techniques

 \subsubsection{SSL in Text-to-3D-Objects Generation}

-Currently, direct SSL on large unlabeled 3D datasets, in the traditional sense of training a backbone model on a pretext task and then fine-tuning it for T2-3D generation, is not the dominant strategy for most state-of-the-art T2-3D systems like Meta 3D AssetGen \cite{siddiqui_meta_2024}, DIRECT-3D \cite{liu_direct-3d_2024}, VolumeDiffusion \cite{tang_volumediffusion_2024}, Instant3D \cite{li_instant3d_2024}, BrightDreamer \cite{jiang_brightdreamer_2024} and DreamReward \cite{ye_dreamreward_2025}.
-The dominant strategies heavily rely on transferring knowledge from the 2D domain \cite{poole_dreamfusion_2022, li_instant3d_2024, jiang_brightdreamer_2024, mildenhall_nerf_2021} or utilizing available supervised 3D data \cite{siddiqui_meta_2024, jun_shap-e_2023}.
-The apparent absence of SSL on large unlabeled 3D datasets as a common strategy in the analyzed T2-3D models likely stems from several significant practical and technical challenges, such as acquisition of massive, clean, and standardized unlabeled 3D datasets is challenging due to data scarcity, heterogeneity, noise, and lack of a universally optimal representation.
+Currently, direct SSL on large unlabelled 3D datasets, in the traditional sense of training a backbone model on a pretext task and then fine-tuning it for T2-3D generation, is not the dominant strategy for most state-of-the-art T2-3D systems like Meta 3D AssetGen \cite{siddiqui_meta_2024}, DIRECT-3D \cite{liu_direct-3d_2024}, VolumeDiffusion \cite{tang_volumediffusion_2024}, Instant3D \cite{li_instant3d_2024}, BrightDreamer \cite{jiang_brightdreamer_2024} and DreamReward \cite{ye_dreamreward_2025}.
+The dominant strategies heavily rely on transferring knowledge from the 2D domain \cite{poole_dreamfusion_2022, li_instant3d_2024, jiang_brightdreamer_2024, mildenhall_nerf_2021} or utilising available supervised 3D data \cite{siddiqui_meta_2024, jun_shap-e_2023}.
+The apparent absence of SSL on large unlabelled 3D datasets as a common strategy in the analysed T2-3D models likely stems from several significant practical and technical challenges, such as acquisition of massive, clean, and standardised unlabelled 3D datasets is challenging due to data scarcity, heterogeneity, noise, and lack of a universally optimal representation.
 Developing scalable and powerful self-supervised objectives specifically tailored to capture the complex geometry, topology, and appearance of 3D data remains an open research challenge, since straightforward extensions of successful 2D and NLP techniques may not suffice.